phensd/Auto-Picture-Puzzle/README.md

 ### Clone this repo, and build it
 ```
-#Clone the repo, create a build directory
+#Clone the repo
 git clone https://github.com/phensd/Auto-Picture-Puzzle.git
 cd Auto-Picture-Puzzle-master

+#Create a build directory, navigate to it
 mkdir build
 cd build